openmucextensions/forecastio/README.md

 This driver implementation is based on the underlying [Java Wrapper Library] (https://github.com/dvdme/forecastio-lib-java) by David Ervideira.

+## Build
+The driver can be built via gradle by executing

+    gradle clean build

+The dependency to OpenMUC has to be resolved by installing OpenMUC into the local repository on your system.
+Download OpenMUC from the [project's website] (https://www.openmuc.org/index.php?id=53) and install the bundles by executing

+    gradle install

+Don't foreget to set the right OpenMUC version in the build file of the OpenMUC extension.

 ## Setting up a device
 As mentioned before, an OpenMUC device represents the forecast for a single location.
 Because forecasts may be retrieved for any location specified by its coordinates, a device scan is not supported by the driver.
 The following device properties must be set: